 Rather than seeking to bring all stakeholders to a shared understanding of water’s significance, the Ways of Water research collective is developing tools and methods to recognize, preserve, and even enrich the diversity of human entanglements with waters—as substances, symbols, and vital components of our environments.
 Doing so humanizes the often-technocratic structures inclined to reduce water to a singular, universal good for humanity as a whole, while inviting corporations, governments, and municipalities to recognize and respond to ways of valuing, understanding, and using water that they might otherwise ignore.

 The essays in this series represent a sample of work from the collective.
-Since 2017, our collective of scholars and practitioners has been exploring an approach to research and teaching that centers waters in specific places and relationships rather than assuming that water circulates unchanged throughout the hydrosocial cycle.
+Since 2017, with the support of the SSRC’s Scholarly Borderlands initiative, our collective of scholars and practitioners has been exploring an approach to research and teaching that centers waters in specific places and relationships rather than assuming that water circulates unchanged throughout the hydrosocial cycle.
 This approach celebrates differences in methods and concepts rather than trying to standardize them.

 In articulating our position on the multiplicity of water, we have drawn on multiple sources.
 Some of these are scholarly in the traditional sense; others are experiments in scholarly collaboration in the interdisciplinary borderlands, and include efforts to articulate best practices for such research; while others integrate artistic interventions and critique as well as movements of resistance and solidarity.
 Doing this invites diverse practices of knowing water to walk as equals alongside the still-dominant modes of calculation and management.
 We ask what modes of invitation and hospitality are necessary for enabling conversations about how to “do” water across difference.
 Such conversations, we believe, are critical to crafting just, sustainable, and diverse relationships to water(s).